Beyond Oasis

 Possibly the best feature of Beyond Oasis, and the one you’ll call on the most, are its elemental spirits.
 These four elementals (Dytto, Efreet, Shade, and Bow) form the core of the quest since you need their powers to progress.
 Once you’ve collected a spirit a blast of magic to their corresponding element will summon them.
 These spirit beasts perform a variety of functions, from fighting enemies to solving puzzles.
 They will follow you around at the cost of your depleting mana bar but its worth having them around.

 The elementals are really cool but at the same time I wish the game made better use of their powers.
 The puzzles in the game are incredibly simple.
 Most of the time you simply need to kill all enemies in a room to progress or drop a key.
 It doesn’t take a rocket scientist to use Efreet to destroy ice crystals or Dytto to extinguish fire.
-It isn’t until the late game when you have all four that the game becomes truly creative.
+It is not until the late game when you have all four that the game becomes truly creative.
 But by that point there are two maybe two dungeons left.
 Two of the more interesting spirits, Shade of Darkness and the plant spirit Bow, are acquired so late they aren’t used much.
 That is a shame as there abilities would have made for the most interesting puzzles.

 Beyond Oasis 018 Beyond Oasis 039 Beyond Oasis 178 Beyond Oasis 094